Battle of Cape Bon (468): Battle

 A 16th century perception of the Vandals, illustrated in the manuscript "Théâtre de tous les peuples et nations de la terre avec leurs habits et ornemens divers, tant anciens que modernes, diligemment depeints au naturel".
 Painted by Lucas d'Heere in the 2nd half of the 16th century.
 Preserved in the Ghent University Library.

 Sardinia and Libya were already conquered by Marcellinus and Heraclius, when Basiliscus cast anchor off Cape Bon, opposite Sicily, about forty miles from Carthage.
 Gaiseric asked Basiliscus to allow him five days to draw up conditions for a peace.
 During the negotiations, Gaiseric gathered his ships and suddenly attacked the Roman fleet.
 The Vandals had filled many vessels with combustible materials.
 During the night, these fire ships were propelled against the unguarded and unsuspecting Roman fleet.
 The Byzantine commanders tried to rescue some ships from destruction, but these manoeuvres were blocked by the attack of other Vandal vessels.
 Basiliscus fled in the heat of the battle.

 One act of heroism stands forth from this naval defeat.
-Despite the situation, Basiliscus' lieutenant, Joannes, bravely fought the Vandal onslaught; Procopius describes him as "standing on the deck" and "turning from side to side kept killing very great numbers of the enemy".
-Upon seeing that his ship was about to be captured, he refused to surrender to Genso, the son of Gaiseric, instead leaped overboard in heavy armor and drowned himself.
+Despite the situation, Basiliscus's lieutenant, Joannes, bravely fought the Vandal onslaught; Procopius describes him as "standing on the deck" and "turning from side to side kept killing very great numbers of the enemy".
+Upon seeing that his ship was about to be captured, he refused to surrender to Genso, the son of Gaiseric, instead leaping overboard in heavy armor and drowning himself.
 His last words were that he "would never come under the hands of dogs".